LandRegistry/common-dev-env/README.md

 ##### `/Dockerfile`

 This is a file that defines the application's Docker image.
-The Compose fragment should point to this file.
+The Compose fragment may point to this file.
 Extend an existing image and install/set whatever is needed to ensure that containers created from the image will run.
 See the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) for more information.

 [Example - Python/Flask](snippets/flask_Dockerfile)